4 Jaw-Dropping Stats That’ll Change Your Approach to Sales Discovery Calls

 • How they manage the flow of the conversation

-The longest rep monologue is about 3 minutes
+The average rep monologue is just over

 What if your reps aren’t following this pattern?
 Uncover details on: